jakenotjacob/meap/README.md

 ---
 A dominant *routing* paradigmn found througout the web, and also used heavily in Rails.
-- Provides rules as to how requests are *routed* within the application itself This is very important to follow in creating an application that can be refactored easily for future developers, as well as making your API (Application Programming Interface) easily accessible to outside developers, so they can embed your framework (or pieces of it) inside *their* application.
+- Provides rules as to how requests are *routed* within the application itself

+This is very important to follow in creating an application that can be refactored easily for future developers, as well as making your API (Application Programming Interface) easily accessible to outside developers, so they can use pieces of it inside *their* application.

 Useful knowledge:
 - [Best Practices for Designing a Pragmatic RESTful API](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api)